 Secondary roads parallel Spring Creek over much of its length, providing easy access.
 The wading (except at Fisherman’s Paradise where wading is forbidden) is relatively easy due to the gravel and cobbled stream bed.
 No-kill regulations apply along the full length of Spring Creek.

 There are 37 trout streams in Centre County, many of which are world-class.
 Fishing Creek and Penns Creek offer some of the finest Catch and Release waters in the country.
-Good insect life and cool spring fed streams provide for year round fisheries with no closed season.
+Good insect life and cool spring-fed streams provide for year-round fisheries with no closed season.
+The Reynolds Mansion Bed and Breakfast is a short distance to many of these streams.

 - Dennis Charney – licensed, lives in Bellefonte, staff instructor at Flyfisher’s Paradise Fly Shop in State College